AtriCure, Inc. (NASDAQ:ATRC) Receives Consensus Recommendation of “Buy” from Analysts

-Shares of AtriCure, Inc. (NASDAQ:ATRC – Get Rating) have been given an average recommendation of “Buy” by the thirteen research firms that are covering the firm, MarketBeat.com reports.
-Three equities research analysts have rated the stock with a hold recommendation and seven have issued a buy recommendation on the company.
-The average 1-year price target among analysts that have issued a report on the stock in the last year is $92.22.
+Shares of AtriCure, Inc. (NASDAQ:ATRC – Get Rating) have been assigned a consensus rating of “Buy” from the thirteen brokerages that are presently covering the firm, Marketbeat reports.
+Three investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
+The average 12-month price objective among brokerages that have updated their coverage on the stock in the last year is $92.22.

-A number of equities research analysts have weighed in on the stock.
-Zacks Investment Research cut shares of AtriCure from a “buy” rating to a “hold” rating in a research report on Friday, February 18th.
-StockNews.com initiated coverage on shares of AtriCure in a report on Thursday, March 31st.
-They issued a “hold” rating for the company.
-Canaccord Genuity Group reduced their price objective on AtriCure from $120.00 to $88.00 and set a “buy” rating on the stock in a research note on Wednesday, February 16th.
-BTIG Research reissued a “buy” rating and set a $94.00 target price on shares of AtriCure in a research note on Monday, March 14th.
-Finally, Needham & Company LLC reissued a “buy” rating and set a $79.00 price objective on shares of AtriCure in a research report on Thursday, February 24th.
+ATRC has been the subject of a number of research analyst reports.
+Needham & Company LLC reissued a “buy” rating and issued a $79.00 price target on shares of AtriCure in a report on Thursday, February 24th.
+Canaccord Genuity Group lowered their target price on AtriCure from $120.00 to $88.00 and set a “buy” rating on the stock in a research note on Wednesday, February 16th.
+TheStreet downgraded AtriCure from a “b-” rating to a “c” rating in a research note on Wednesday, February 16th.
+Canaccord Genuity Group decreased their target price on shares of AtriCure from $120.00 to $88.00 in a research report on Wednesday, February 16th.
+Finally, StockNews.com began coverage on AtriCure in a report on Thursday, March 31st.
+They set a “hold” rating on the stock.

-In related news, insider Tonya Austin sold 2,490 shares of the business’s stock in a transaction dated Friday, February 11th.
-The shares were sold at an average price of $67.97, for a total transaction of $169,245.30.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Insiders have sold a total of 5,807 shares of company stock worth $394,645 over the last 90 days.
-5.80% of the stock is owned by company insiders.

 AtriCure, Inc develops, manufactures, and sells devices for the surgical ablation of cardiac tissue and systems, and intercostal nerves to medical centers in the United States, Europe, Asia, and internationally.
 The company offers Isolator Synergy Clamps, a single-use disposable radio frequency products; multifunctional pens and linear ablation devices, such as the MAX Pen device that enables surgeons to evaluate cardiac arrhythmias, perform temporary cardiac pacing, sensing, and stimulation and ablate cardiac tissue with the same device; and the Coolrail device, which enable users to make longer linear lines of ablation.